Randy Watts

-Randy Watts (born June 22, 1963) is an American former professional football defensive end in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Catawba College.
+Randy Watts (born June 22, 1963) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Catawba Indians.

 Early life

 Watts attended Washington County High School, in Sandersville, Georgia, where he participated in football, basketball, and track.
 He led the football team in receiving in his last three seasons.

 He accepted a football scholarship from East Carolina University.
 He was a reserve defensive end in his first two seasons.
 As a junior, he transferred to NAIA Catawba College, where he was named a starter at defensive tackle, registering 99 tackles and 7.5 sacks.
 As a senior, he was moved to defensive end, posting 66 tackles and 5 sacks.

 Professional career

 Kansas City Chiefs (first stint)

 Watts was selected by the Kansas City Chiefs in the ninth round (244th overall) of the 1987 NFL draft.
 He was waived on September 7.